digidotcom/xbee_ansic_library/README.md

 - DOS using the [OpenWatcom] compiler
 - Rabbit-brand microprocessors (using [Dynamic C] 10.70 or later)
 - Freescale HCS08 with CodeWarrior 10.x (part of [Programmable XBee Dev Kit])
-- Freescale FRDM-KL25Z with [mbed.org] compiler (limited suppport at this time)
+- Freescale FRDM-KL25Z with [mbed.org] compiler (limited support at this time)
 - [Silicon Labs] SLSTK3701A Starter Kit with Gecko SDK Suite v1.1.1 or later with optional Micrium OS support